ramiro/Pocket-Plus-Calibre-Plugin/README.md

 This is a fork of the original plugin and a merge of a fix by [@dlo9](https://github.com/dlo9).

-I modified the plugin to get an e-book including:
+I modified the plugin to get an e-book composed o:

-* the Untagged (more or less as the original version of the plugin)
+* Untagged articles (more or less as the original version of the plugin)
-* your content organized by Pocket tags!
+* Your content organized by Pocket tags!
-* or, alternatively, your articles organized by the first level domain of the URL.
+* Or, alternatively, your articles organized by the first level domain of the URL.

-Now, you get **Untagged** and **The Sections created based on you Pocket tags**:
+Now, you get **Untagged** and **the sections created based on you Pocket tags**:

 <table><tr><td><img src="doc/06.jpg" alt="" ></td><td><img src="doc/04.jpg" alt="" /></td><td><img src="doc/05.jpg" alt="" ></td></tr></table>

-Or sections based on **domains** of URsL (great contribution from [@alvaroreig](https://github.com/alvaroreig)):
+Or sections based on **domains** of URLs (great contribution from [@alvaroreig](https://github.com/alvaroreig)):

 <table><tr><td><img src="doc/07.png" alt="" ></td></tr></table>